 The purpose of the "Internal Complaint Review Policy" is to afford all employees of the School the opportunity to seek internal resolution of their work-related concerns.
-All employees have free access to the Chief of Staff or Board of Directors to express their work-related concerns.
+All employees have free access to the Human Resources Team or Board of Directors to express their work-related concerns.